alikgarai/React/Assignments/Readme.md

-# How to use?
+## How to use?

-1. Download the folder.
+1. Download the project folder.
-2. Create a new app using create-react-app command.
+2. Run "npm install" in the extracted folder
-3. Replace the contents of your "src" folder with the downloaded content.
+3. Run "npm start" to view the project

 ## Assign_1